How to Look Up an LLC in Kentucky? (Most Effective Method)

 How Do I File an Assumed Name in Kentucky?

-A corporation, LLC, or LLP can file a Certificate of Assumed Name if the entity wants to operate under an assumed business name other than the company's legal name.
+You can file an assumed name in Kentucky by submitting a Certificate of Assumed Name with the Secretary of State.
 There is a filing fee associated with this service.

 Can My Registered Agent Reserve an LLC Name in Kentucky?